learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 # Your code for reading and executing alter.sql
 ```

-### Part 2: Add and remove data
+## Part 3: Add and remove data

 #### Add data to the table

-Populate the empty `insert.sql` file in this directory with data for the nine planets that constitute the Solar System using the `INSERT INTO` command.
+Populate the table with data for the nine planets that constitute the Solar System using the `INSERT INTO` command.
 The relevant information is provided in the table below:

 |name   |color |num_of_moons|mass|rings|
 |-------|-------|-------|-------|-------|